ryfylke-react-as/create-api-slice/README.md

 export const postReducer = postSlice.reducer;
 ```

 Then, when you create thunks that require loading state, make sure to append `:load` to the thunk name.

+> If you want to change the `:load` identifier, you can pass in `{ identifier: ":myCustomIdentifier" }` as a second parameter to `createAPISlice`

 _slices/postThunks.ts_